farshi/farshi.github.io/source/_posts/2015-04-27-amazon-sqs.markdown

 categories: [Amazon SQS , AWS Architecture Certificate]
 ---

-Some Notes about Amazon SQS service , you will find it useful if you want to prepare for AWS architecture certificate.
+Some Notes about the Amazon SQS service.
+You will find it useful if you want to prepare for AWS architecture certificate exam.

 Amazon Simple queue service (SQS):